openstack-archive/docs-specs/specs/pike/os-manuals-migration.rst

      one to import the user guide, etc.).
 Submit these as patches on top of any previous patches.

 #.
+Ensure that there is an index.rst in each subdirectory of
+   doc/source so that the various landing pages managed by the documentation team can link directly to that portion of the documentation for your project.
+For example, in addition to moving installation documentation into ``install/`` create ``install/index.rst`` with a ``toctree`` directive that shows all of the installation.
+#.
 Ensure that there is a top-level index.rst in doc/source that
    incorporates all of the documentation for the project by including all of the subdirectories in a toctree.